Fatteh: Arabian Gulf

+Levant

+Many variations of fatteh exist in the Levant region, one of the most common variations is Fattet Hummus, which itself has its own regional variations across Jordan, Syria, Lebanon, and Palestine, its main ingredients are bread, chickpeas, and tahini.
+Nuts, ground meat, as well as many other toppings can be added for garnish.

+Another popular Levantine variation is fattet betinjen (فتة باذنجان), which is made with fried or roasted eggplants, other common additions include yogurt and meat.

+Syria

-Levant: The Levantine "Fetté", eaten in breakfasts as well as in the evenings, always starts with a stack of khubz bread, topped by strained yogurt, steamed chickpeas and olive oil that are crushed and mixed together.
+The Levantine "fetté", eaten in breakfasts as well as in the evenings, always starts with a stack of khubz bread, topped by strained yogurt, steamed chickpeas and olive oil that are crushed and mixed together.
 In the next step, a teaspoon of cumin is almost always poured into the mixture.
 After that, virtually anything can be added to the bowl.
 Some fettés are made of eggplants and julienned carrots topped with grilled chicken and pine nuts while some contain lamb shanks, different spices and yogurt.
-The fattoush is a salad made with toasted pieces of pita bread that technically also falls into the family of "shâmiyât".
+The fattoush is a salad made with toasted pieces of pita bread that technically also falls into the family of "shâmiyât"..There is Fatteh with oil, Fatteh with ghee, Fatteh with yogurt, and other types of Fatteh that are famous in different regions of Syria.
+Fatteh with oil is a type of Fatteh known in Syria.
+It is prepared by cutting toasted or dried bread and placing it in a deep glass bowl.
+Add previously boiled chickpeas (it must be hot) with a little salt.
+Stir the mixture a little and add the special Fatteh mixture (made up of khatta, lemon, and oil) and garnish with pine nuts.
+There are many types of Fatteh in Syria, including: Fatteh with maqadam, Fatteh with Arabic ghee, Fatteh with yogurt, and Fatteh with bananas.
+Damascus is famous for its many types of Syrian Fatteh, which are rich in ingredients and delicious taste.